 If CounterSocial is the “no bots” platform, Cohost aims to be the “no algorithm” social network, bringing back some of the feel of the internet of years gone by.
 It promises “no ads, no tracking”, for good.

 You can try the service free of charge, but there’s also Cohost Plus subscription for $5 (£4) a month ($50/£40 a year) to support the developers, and unlock a few advanced features, such as large file uploads.

 There’s no Cohost phone app yet, only a web interface, which isn’t easy to find.
 And its active user base is likely tiny.
 Sign up with a bunch of friends, though, and there are worse ways to keep in contact online.

 Tumblr is a social network many have forgotten existed.
 It was a giant back in the days before such platforms were routinely described as a “hellscape”.
-But according to a New Yorker interview with Tumblr CEO Jeff D’Onofrio, 48 per cent of active users and 61 per cent of new users are from Gen Z.
+But according to a New Yorker interview with Tumblr CEO Jeff D’Onofrio, 48 per cent of active users and 61 per cent of new users were from Gen Z.

 Today, it comes across as a much lower-stakes network than the big names.
-Since it has been around for ever, it doesn’t claim to want to clean the social-networking slate.
+Since it has been around forever, it doesn’t claim to want to clean the social-networking slate.
 It is less influencer-drenched than the more mainstream networks.